Learn how to ship impactful customer journeys with Builder

 You won't see the page change, but you're making a big difference for visitors to your site who depend on assistive technology.

-👉Tip: See how the Bind Data icon appears throughout Builder?
+Tip: Notice how the Bind Data icon appears throughout Builder?
 Anywhere you see it means you can bind data specific to that element.

 Now that you've added one recipe, you can add many more.
-If you only drag in another recipe card, though, you'll notice that any changes you make also effect the first card.
+If you only drag in another recipe card, though, you'll notice that any changes you make also affect the first card.
 This is because you are currently only connected to one Recipe.
 We need to add the other recipe so we can get to its data.

 In the Data tab, you'll see the current Recipe, but we need to add another.
 Click the +Connect Data button and select Builder.io or just click the Builder icon.